Aortic Artery

 Treatments:

 Treatment of aortic dissections depends on the type of dissection.
 Type A (ascending) dissections involve the first part of the Aorta as it leaves the heart.
-As a result, emergency surgery is required because if left untreated, it cuts the blood supply into the coronary arteries of the heart.
+As a result, emergency surgery is required because if left untreated, it cuts off the blood supply to the coronary arteries of the heart.

-Type B (descending) dissections occur in the aorta elsewhere in the chest and abdomen.
+Type B (descending) dissections occur in the aorta, elsewhere in the chest, and in the abdomen.

 open surgical aortic aneurysm repair